Welcome to the K4KPT Amateur Radio Page

 |Equipment and Antennas|

-Dedicated receive antenna is a DX Engineering RF-PRO-1B Active Magnetic Loop Antenna mounted in the back yard for BCB/160 M/80 M/40 M/SWL.
+Dedicated receive antenna is a Wellbrook ALA1530LN Active Magnetic Loop Antenna mounted in the back yard for BCB/160 M/80 M/40 M/SWL.
 Works extremely well to null out the noise and adds directionality to receive on the lower bands.
-Allows reception on the Kenwood TS-590SG down to 60 KHz.
+Allows reception on the Kenwood TS-590SG down to 60 kHz.
+Its really cool to see all the NDBs on the band scope with the AirSpy HF+ as the magnetic loop antenna is rotated.
+Saves a lot of tuning around on other bands looking for signals.
+Enjoy listening everywhere but the advent of trunking technology kind of ruined it for public service.

 VHF/FM rig is a Kenwood TM281A into a Diamond Antenna CP22E Base Station antenna on a 35 foot Rohn mast.